It all started in 1968…

 Time Out Market Lisbon

-Time Out’s high-quality content, curated by expert journalists, now spans a global network of websites, mobile apps, social-media channels, magazines, live events and Time Out Market, with five new markets – in Miami, New York, Boston, Chicago and Montreal – set to open by the end of 2019.
+Time Out’s high-quality content, curated by expert journalists, now spans a global network of websites, mobile apps, social media channels, magazines, live events and Time Out Market, with five new markets – in Miami, New York, Boston, Chicago and Montreal – set to open by the end of 2019, and Time Out Market Prague and Time Out Market London-Waterloo expected to open in 2021.
 A lot has changed, but Time Out’s mission remains the same today as when it first started: to be the trusted go-to source for information on the best of the city.